 COVID-19 Response Strategy:

-The CMTO are continuing to closely monitor the situation and take advice from the Australian Government Department of Health to ensure we are responding appropriately.
+The CMTO is continuing to closely monitor the situation and take advice from the Australian Government Department of Health to ensure we are responding appropriately.

 All CMTO staff will be available to answer all your questions on 02 9318 9626 during normal business hours and are on call for all students and stations delivering training over the weekends.